 Anyway, Machete tells of Isador Cortez, codenamed Machete, a Mexican federale turned knife-wielding vigilante.
 He’s played by Dani Trejo, whose worn features alone are enough to flesh out a dozen cardboard personalities like this one.
 Incidentally, the anti-hero looks a lot like one of the villains from Desperado (1995), the writer-director’s first theatrical release.
 Unfortunately, he’s not the same character, or at least he inhabits a different universe, one devoid of the Mariachi series’ romance.
 Instead, we get flying limbs and rubber intestines for wall climbers.

-The plot proves as complicated as it is stupid, something I mention as a statement of fact, not a judgement.
+The plot proves as complicated as it is stupid, something I mention as a statement of fact, not a judgment.
 We’ve got four villains: political lobbyist Michael Booth (Jeff Fahey), Texas senator John McLaughlin (Robert De Niro), Mexican drug lord Rogelio Torrez (Steven Seagal), and militia leader Von Jackson (Don Johnson).
 Booth hires Machete to kill McLaughlin, whose entire platform is based on a racist stance on illegal immigration.
 However, the operation turns out a plot by Torrez to vilify Mexican immigrants, and our hero soon uncovers a conspiracy that somehow leads to all-out war with Jackson and his Minute Men stand-ins.

 Along the way, Machete meets two beautiful women (yet sleeps with four): an immigration officer played by the gorgeous Jessica Alba and a Mexican revolutionary named Shé (a tasteless play on Che Guevara) portrayed by the even more ravishing Michelle Rodriguez.
 It’s not often I proclaim an actress hotter than the star of Dark Angel, but there’s something to be said about Rodriguez’ bad girl charisma and larger-than-life take on the character (I’m referring to Michelle, not Robert).
 I found myself desperately wanting a spinoff with the eye-patch wearing badass, which I guess is how Rodriguez’ mind operates (I’ve switched to Robert now).